 Because, who else?
 As we've mentioned, companies like Sony and Microsoft have their own ambient assistance software in the form of Agent and Cortana but we're yet to see a breakout device on bodies or in homes.
 For now, the main players are Apple, Google and Amazon.
 Or Siri, Assistant and Alexa.
 And what's interesting is that each one is currently ahead in a different area.

 Apple is winning on wearable tech.
-It's second only to Fitbit in sales and with the sensor, hardware and UI improvements of the Series 2 and watchOS 3, the Apple Watch should find its way onto many more wrists than the original.
+It has just leapfrogged over Fitbit in sales and with the sensor, hardware and UI improvements of the Series 2 and watchOS 3, the Apple Watch should find its way onto many more wrists than the original.
 As for AirPods, the early signs are that they're doing pretty well though I'm sure plenty of people are waiting for version 2.
-There's a bigger problem with Siri is that many people gave up on it but its Apple Home app (which hooks up to the Watch, iPhone, iPad and Apple TV) and "works with" program should encourage iPhone users to give it another go.
-If it ever expands in any meaningful way.

 Google was, and still is, the one to beat in terms of its voice recognition, natural language processing, artificial intelligence and knowledge graph technologies.
 It's Google, it has its software on Android phones, Android Wear watches, baked into Google search on desktop, it's handles more languages than anyone else, the list goes on.